RMBOA River Ramble

 Advice from the RMBOA's insurance company is that the Association could be leaving itself open to litigation if it knowingly allowed uninsured boats to take part in an Association organised cruise and there was an accident on the river that caused damage or injury beyond the resources of the uninsured skipper to pay.

-For this reason, the RMBOA has to unfortunately insist on sighting evidence that Ramble vessels have at least Third Party Insurance Cover of at least $10 million for the duration of the Ramble.
+For this reason, the RMBOA has to insist on sighting evidence that Ramble vessels have at least Third Party Insurance Cover of at least $10 million for the duration of the Ramble.
+This requirement is not negotiable.

 Third Party Insurance Cover provides cover for your legal liability to pay compensation for death or bodily injury to other people or damage to their property arising from your ownership or operation of your boat.